Writing command line tools

 parser = argparse.ArgumentParser()

-Now you can add your arguments to the parser
+Now you can add your arguments to the parser object by calling

 parser.add_argument